temporalio/documentation/docs-src/cli/cmd-options/input-parallelism.md

 id: input-parallelism
 title: temporal  input-parallelism
 sidebar_label: input-parallelism
-description: Definition for the input-parallelism command option.
+description: Number of goroutines to run in parallel.
 tags:
     - cli
 ---

 Number of goroutines to run in parallel.
 Each goroutine processes one line for every second. (default: 1)